BradleyCodeU/bradleycodeu.github.io/_wd/objects/WebGLTreeClass.md

 Turn your single Tree/Shrub/Fence/Boulder/etc into a class.

 Make a show() method that contains the directions for drawing a 3D tree.
+At the beginning of the show() method, translate to the correct x, y, z location for "this" object.

 Once your Tree class is finished: